nubenetes/awesome-kubernetes/docs/kubernetes.md

 #### Mirantis k0s
 - [k0s](https://k0sproject.io/)
 - [infoq.com: Mirantis Announces k0s, a New Kubernetes Distribution](https://www.infoq.com/news/2020/12/k0s-kubernetes-distribution/)

+#### K0s
+- [K0s - Zero Friction Kubernetes](https://github.com/k0sproject/k0s) k0s is an all-inclusive Kubernetes distribution with all the required bells and whistles preconfigured to make building a Kubernetes clusters a matter of just copying an executable to every host and running it.

 ## Cloud Development Kit (CDK) for Kubernetes
 * [cdk8s.io 🌟](https://cdk8s.io/) Define Kubernetes apps and components using familiar languages. cdk8s is an open-source software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs. cdk8s apps synthesize into standard Kubernetes manifests which can be applied to any Kubernetes cluster.